Here you can find the answers to the most Frequently Asked Questions about Spaces for People.

-Spaces for People is a series of temporary travel infrastructure measures in our city centre, city neighbourhoods and active travel routes that will support physical distancing across the city and help to stifle the spread of COVID-19.
+Spaces for People is a series of temporary travel infrastructure measures in our city centre, neighbourhoods and active travel routes that support physical distancing across the city and help stifle COVID-19.

 By helping to facilitate safer access to community facilities and public transport hubs, these short-term measures support the ability to physically distance and help to suppress COVID-19.

-Spaces for People also supports business operation and recovery in the city centre and at local hubs by helping to ensure there is sufficient space on footways for businesses and their customers.
+Spaces for People also supports business operation and recovery in the city centre and at local hubs by helping to ensure there is sufficient space on footways for businesses and their customers once lockdown restictions ease.

-Early measures include the closure of Kelvin Way to vehicles and the creation of a westbound cycle lane on the Clyde Walkway, which runs from Saltmarket to the Clyde Arc.
+The earliest measures (Spring 2020), included the closure of Kelvin Way to vehicles and the creation of a westbound cycle lane on the Clydeside which runs from Saltmarket to the Clyde Arc.
+Since then, many other projects across our city centre and neighbourhoods have delivered extra space for distancing, all of which are noted in our What We Have Done So Far webpage.

 See our Spaces for People Programme page for visualisations and maps that are currently available.
 More are in development and will be added to the Programme page as soon as possible.